Sey56/paracore-help/docs/user-guide/script-gallery.md

 ## Selecting a Script

 To view a script's details and prepare it for execution, simply click on its card in the Script Gallery.
 This will open the [Script Inspector](./script-inspector.md) on the right side of the application.

-## Team Selection

-When you sign in with Google, you'll be prompted to choose a team before accessing Paracore:

-*   **Your Own Team:** Where you are an Admin
-*   **Other Teams:** Where you are a User or Developer

-Once signed in, you remain in the selected team for the entire session.
-Your current team and role are displayed at the top of the [Sidebar](./sidebar.md).

-> [!NOTE]
-> Team switching is not available during a session to prevent confusion and ensure you're working on the correct projects.
-To switch teams, sign out and sign in again, then select a different team.